George Floyd's family sues Minneapolis, four officers charged in his death

-The lawsuit, filed in U.S. District Court in Minnesota, was announced by attorney Ben Crump and other lawyers representing Floyd's family members.
+The civil rights lawsuit, filed in U.S. District Court in Minnesota, was announced by attorney Ben Crump and other lawyers representing Floyd's family members.
+It seeks compensatory and special damages in an amount to be determined by a jury.
+It also asks for a receiver to be appointed to ensure that the city properly trains and supervises officers in the future.

 "This complaint shows what we have said all along, that Mr. Floyd died because the weight of the entire Minneapolis Police Department was on his neck," Crump said in a statement.
 "The City of Minneapolis has a history of policies, procedures and deliberate indifference that violates the rights of arrestees, particularly Black men, and highlights the need for officer training and discipline."